NIVeriStandAdd-Ons/TDMS-to-ASCII-Log-Converter-Tools/README.md

 ## TDMS to ASCII Log Converter Tools ##

+**Important note:** this has marginal usefulness beyond NI VeriStand 2012 because NI VeriSTand 2012 and later can log directly to ASCII.

 **TDMS to ASCII Log Converter Tools** is source for a stand alone exe and NI VeriStand service whose primary goal is to convert TDMS log files to human readable text.

 The executable converts a directory (sub directories optionally included) of NI VeriStand TDMS data logs in binary format (*.TDMS) to human readable text format.
 The exact format used in NI VeriStand 2009's text format.